IvLabs/pc_guidelines/README.md

 - Keep usage of resources under control.
 For RAM and cores usage : `htop` and for GPU usage : `nvidia-smi`
 - After running your code (in case it is not stable), make sure that resources being used are under control (using above commands).
 - To use a GPU, you must first book it at this [this address](http://tiny.cc/IvLabsGPUs), you will find some rules on how to do it in the spreadsheet.
 If you have any questions, please ask!
+- In case you have to login using the monitor in lab, then remember to log out before leaving.
+This is necessary since logging in at the monitor will take up GPU memory which is not released even when the monitor is switched off.
 - Use at most one GPU at a time.
 In case you need more, use the Discord #gpus channel to ask for permission and coordinate with the other users.
 - By default, TensorFlow uses all GPUs available.
 Set up your experiments to use the correct GPU.
 - After completing your task make sure you release the GPU memory (if not done automatically).
-Use `nvidia-smi` to check for processes and kill them using `kill <pid>`.
+Use `nvidia-smi` to look at running processes and kill them using `kill <pid>`.
+- To determine the owner of process `<pid>`, use `ps -o user= -p <pid>` to find the username of the owner.
+If GPU is not booked, you can kill the process directly, otherwise contact the user or admin if you want to share the resources.

 #### How to setup your enviroment
 - You must use conda to create an enviroment if you have custom dependencies for your project.
 DO **NOT** install conflicting packages in the base enviroment.